D16-ShrutiFadnavis/D16-ShrutiFadnavis/README.md

 - 👋 Hi, I’m @ShrutiFadnavis
-- 👀 I’m interested in forming connection networks and learn about open source and cloud computing
+- 👀 I’m interested in forming connections and learn about open source and cloud computing
 - 🌱 I’m currently learning open source and cloud computing
 - 📫 How to reach me mail : fadnavissm@rknec.edu